Self-adhesive patch for interior corners for interior and exterior use

 - Subsequent work can be started quickly: fleece backing can be plastered over directly

-- Construction in adherence with standards: for airtight bonding in accordance with DIN 4108-7, SIA 180 and RT 2012
+- Construction in adherence with standards: for airtight bonding in accordance with DIN 4108-7, SIA 180 and RE 2020

 Self-adhesive patch made with TESCON adhesive tape for interior corners for sealing in indoor and outdoor areas.
 Adhesion to

-- Vapour retarder and airtight membranes made of film and paper
+- Vapour-check and airtight membranes made of film and paper

-- Vapour retarder and airtight membranes made of hard wood-based panels
+- Vapour-check and airtight membranes made of hard wood-based panels

 - Adjacent building components made of planed wood, hard plastics or metals, such as windows, doors, beams, ties etc.